Faculty Teaching in the Archives (FTIA) Grants

 • Feasibility: Is the project realistic in terms of what can be accomplished?
 Does the proposal clearly communicate the project’s central goals, learning objectives, and approaches?

-• Depth of integration: To what extent will special collections materials be integrated throughout the course
+• For FTIA Micro-grant: To what extent will Special Collections materials be integrated throughout the course?

 • Innovative pedagogy: Does the project employ well designed practices or approaches that are either new to the instructor, course, or department or new to the application of those practices?
 If so, how do these novel approaches facilitate student learning?